 Hate crime: is any criminal offence perceived, by the victim or any other person, to be motivated by hostility or prejudice based on a personal characteristic currently defined as disability, race, religion or belief, sexual orientation, transgender identity.
-During 2011/12, 709 hate crimes or incidents were reported to West Mercia police; however it is believed that many such crimes and incidents go unreported and an increase of reporting of this type of this type of crime would evidence more confidence of victims coming forward to report the crime.
+The Warwickshire Police and West Mercia Police Hate Crime Strategy 2014-2016 has been published and recognises alternative lifestyles within it.

 Domestic abuse: 1 in 4 women experience abuse or violence from a partner at some time in their adult lives.
 Men and individuals in same sex marriages can also suffer from domestic abuse.
-During 2011/12 there were 5,070 crimes recorded with a link to domestic abuse across West Mercia.
-There are a range of agencies and organisations working together to provide support services for victims of domestic abuse as there was no single West Mercia strategy in place to tackle the problem.
+There are a range of agencies and organisations working together to provide support services for victims of domestic abuse.
+I am now working with these organisations as part of my commissioning role.
+The Warwickshire Police and West Mercia Police Domestic Abuse Strategy 2014-2017 has been published to direct and support strategic activity in this area.
+Sexual violence and abuse: The number of reported sexual offences has increased since the original publication of this plan.
+In part this is due to increased reporting, particularly of historic abuse following a number of high profile cases in the media.
+I have used money from my grant scheme to provide funding for specialist support services.